joey-ma/s-for-serverless/README.md

 # S for Serverless

-Simple serverless function that handles requests for frontend app hosted at https://joey-ma.github.io/.
+Simple serverless function, acting as a middleware, in a microservices architecture, that handles requests for frontend app hosted at https://joey-ma.github.io/.

 ## How to Use

-Steps will be taken to secure this app, but feel free to use this as a starting point for your application.
+Additional steps will be taken to secure this app, but feel free to use this as a starting point for your application.
 This app references the example app [`node-hello-world`](https://github.com/vercel/examples/tree/main/solutions/node-hello-world).

 ### Clone and Deploy